kyletolle/folis.js/README.md

-polis.js
+folis.js
 ========

-Simple Node.js HTTP listener that logs POST contents to STDOUT.
+Simple Node.js HTTP listener that outputs POST contents to a file.

 Production
 ----------